-- 1. Two scheduled reports are run independently in ServiceNow. - Note: These reports are visible in System Definition > Scheduled Jobs as Export Assets from ServiceNow and Export Contracts from ServiceNow.
-Click the report names to make them active or inactive, to modify the schedule, or to execute either one immediately. - 2.
-When either report is triggered: - a.
+1. Two scheduled reports are run independently in ServiceNow.

+Note: These reports are visible in System Definition > Scheduled Jobs as Export Assets from ServiceNow and Export Contracts from ServiceNow.
+Click the report names to make them active or inactive, to modify the schedule, or to execute either one immediately.

+- 2. When either report is triggered: - a.
 ServiceNow adds a record in the FlexNet Manager Suite > Export Runs view (for information about the main columns, see Export Runs Properties). - b.
 Database views gather the required data in ServiceNow.
-These views are accessible in the FlexNet Manager Suite > Advanced > Database Views page: - For assets, the view x\fls\flexera\fnms\asset reads from the alm\hardware, cmdb\ci\computer, and sys\user database tables. - For contracts, the view x\fls\flexera\fnms\contract reads from the cmdb\model and ast contract database tables. - Tip: To preview the records for an export (without actually invoking the export), click the view name in that page to display the properties of the view; and under the Related Links heading, click Try It. - c.
+These views are accessible in the FlexNet Manager Suite > Advanced > Database Views page: - For assets, the view x_fls_flexera_fnms_asset reads from the alm_hardware, cmdb_ci_computer, and sys_user database tables. - For contracts, the view x_fls_flexera_fnms_contract reads from the cmdb_model and ast contract database tables.

+Tip: To preview the records for an export (without actually invoking the export), click the view name in that page to display the properties of the view; and under the Related Links heading, click Try It.

+- c.
 In the installation folder of your MID server, any previous XML file is overwritten, replaced with the opening tags for the new XML file.
 This XML file is named for the database view used to extract its data. - d.
 Data is transferred to the MID server in segments (to prevent time-out issues with large files), and gradually assembled into the XML file. - e.
 The closing tags for the XML file are written. - f.
 In Export Runs, ServiceNow updates the state to Succeeded. - 3.
 Two independent business adapters from FlexNet Manager Suite (on potentially independent schedules) connect from your inventory beacon to your MID server, and collect the latest XML files saved there, converting them into the intermediate data form required for business data uploads.
-(For details of the mapping between source data in ServiceNow and destination fields in the FlexNet Manager Suite database, see Business Adapter Mappings.) - Important: The business adapters will fail if they are run while the XML files on the MID server are incomplete.
-Be sure that the schedules for export from ServiceNow, and the running of the business adapters, allow sufficient time for the export to be completed.
-For large datasets, this may be several hours. - 4.
-As the adapters complete their run, the dataset is uploaded immediately to the application server for FlexNet Manager Suite.
-(There is also a catch-up upload task that runs overnight to retry any failed uploads.) - 5.
-On a separate schedule, the batch server starts a business import job.
+(For details of the mapping between source data in ServiceNow and destination fields in the FlexNet Manager Suite database, see Business Adapter Mappings.)

+4. As the adapters complete their run, the dataset is uploaded immediately to the application server for FlexNet Manager Suite.
+(There is also a catch-up upload task that runs overnight to retry any failed uploads.)

+5. On a separate schedule, the batch server starts a business import job.
 This imports data from the data package into the FlexNet Manager Suite database.